jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.4.5 - 2012-11-18 =
+* Tweak: The setting 'Totals include tax' has been removed
+* Tweak: The setting 'Prices include tax' only works for the Shop and Product pages
+* Tweak: The setting 'Apply Taxes After Coupon' now works correctly in all situations
+* Tweak: Coupons are no longer dependant on the setting 'Calculate Taxes', they will be applied regardless of tax calculations
+* Tweak: Coupon types 'product discounts' will never be more than the price of the product
+* Tweak: Coupon types 'cart discounts' will now apply to the whole cart including shipping and taxes depending on settings
+* Tweak: PayPal gateway will now always display shipping address, the option is removed from this gateway's settings
+* Tweak: Shipping address fields on the Checkout will appear by default determined by Shipping tab setting 'Only ship to billing Address'
+* Tweak: Product variation popup selects on single product page - can change selection on earlier variations without 'Choose an Option'
+* Tweak: Variable product stock status if managed will not be displayed until the customer selects a variation
+* Tweak: Updated .pot file for language translators
+* Tweak: Product thumbnails now respect WordPress gallery 'menu_order' sorting for display
+* Tweak: Updated language files for Japan and Croatia
+* Tweak: Add Kenyan Shilling to currencies
+* Fix: Instance where dropdown categories wouldn't output any content
+* Fix: Shop tab page now saves when coming from menu Jigoshop->settings.
+* Fix: Translated Settings pages now work with languages with Cyrillic characters
+* Fix: 'Quick Edit' of  product price reverts no-entry (not announced) to FREE, no longer happens.
+* Fix: Product variations will now show correct labels instead of slugs when submitted to PayPal
+* Fix: Skrill gateway now includes tax
+* Fix: Convert upper or mixed case coupon codes to lowercase so they can be applied on the Cart

 = 1.4.4 - 2012-10-22 =
 * Tweak: Products with stock = 0 always show 'Out of Stock' when stock is managed
 * Fix: Variable products on sale again show the sale price instead of 0.00